-The Republic of Turkey was established in 1923.
+The Republic of Türkive was established in 1923.
 The new Republic looked to the West for industrialization and the establishment of a secular political system under the guidance of the new Republic's first President Mustafa Kemal Atatürk, whose reforms constituted the framework for the development of the modern Turkish Republic.
-Turkey has enjoyed multi-party politics since 1946.
-Turkey is a unitary parliamentary republic.
-Legislative power is vested in the Grand National Assembly of Turkey with 600 members.
+Türkiye has enjoyed multi-party politics since 1946.
+Türkiye is a unitary parliamentary republic.
+Legislative power is vested in the Grand National Assembly of Türkiye with 600 members.
 The members are elected for a period of five years.
-The executive branch is vested in the president of Turkey, where power is often delegated to the Cabinet members and other officials.
+The executive branch is vested in the president of Türkiye, where power is often delegated to the Cabinet members and other officials.
 The president is both the head of state and government, as well as the military commander-in-chief.
 The legal system is largely based on continental European models.
 A Constitutional Court is also entitled to cancel legislation passed by the Parliament.
 It can cancel those laws, or parts of them, which it decides to be incompatible with the Constitution.

-Foreign Relations of Turkey
+Foreign Relations of Türkiye

-Turkey is a founding member of the United Nations (UN), the Organization of Islamic Cooperation (OIC), the Organization for Economic Co-operation and Development (OECD) and the Organization for Security and Co-operation in Europe (OSCE), a member state of the Council of Europe and NATO.

-Since 2005, Turkey is in accession negotiations with the European Union.
-The negotiations have been launched with the adoption of the Negotiation Framework by the Council of the European Union.
-Turkey and European Union's relations cover 3 elements.
+Türkiye is a founding member of the United Nations (UN), the Organization of Islamic Cooperation (OIC), the Organization for Economic Co-operation and Development (OECD) and the of the Negotiation Framework by the Council of the European Union.
+Türkiye and European Union's relations cover 3 elements.
 These are; the application of Copenhagen Criteria's, the application of EU acquis and the strength of civil society dialogue.
 According to the basis, negotiations are keeping up with European Union.
-Turkey was an associate member of the Western European Union from 1992 to 2011, and signed the EU Customs Union agreement in 1995.